Eduardo1100/CS180/README.md

 # CS180 Project Portfolio

-This repository contains my project submissions for **CS180 (Computer Vision & Computational Photography)**.
+This repository contains my project write-ups for **CS180 (Computer Vision & Computational Photography)**.
 Each project is presented as a self-contained website with explanations, figures, and results.

 The projects progress from **camera geometry and classical vision** to **3D neural representations** and **modern generative models**, emphasizing both conceptual understanding and implementation.